stanfordnlp/dspy/docs/docs/dspy-usecases.md

 | **Optimizing LM for Text2SQL using DSPy** | Text2SQL [Github](https://github.com/jjovalle99/DSPy-Text2SQL) |
 | **DSPy PII Masking Demo by Eric Ness** | PII Masking [Colab](https://colab.research.google.com/drive/1KZR1sGTp_RLWUJPAiK1FKPKI-Qn9neUm?usp=sharing) |

 TODO: This list in particular is highly incomplete.
-There are dozens of others, e.g. see "Used By" in GitHub for some examples.
+There are dozens of others, e.g. see "Used By" in GitHub for some examples, e.g. STORM (10k stars), Theory of Mind, BIG BENCH, Indian Languages NLI, etc.

 ## A Few Blogs about DSPy